Hypooxanthine/Vroom/README.md

 ### Possible features

+- Simulated physics.
 - Create my own renderer with OpenGL.

 ## Known problems

+- When two inputs are bound to the same event name, the behaviour is strange (triggering input 1 triggers the event, and triggering input 2 while input 1 is triggered stops triggering the event).

 ## To-do list

+- Externalize events managing into a separate class.
 - Create a function that tells if an event is currently triggered.
 - Create a wrapper that makes class member functions easier to bind to an event.